-A bowl of oatmeal with cream stirred in, topped with brown butter toasted nuts and fruits, and fresh fruits is the best breakfast you can have!
+A bowl of brown butter oatmeal porridge with cream, toasted nuts and fresh fruits is the best breakfast you can have!
+No more boring oats!

 My bowl of oatmeal just keeps getting better!
 I am sure you know by now we are team Oatmeal and it is never dull here.
 I am told many reasons why one doesn't like to have oats - oatmeal is boring, never filling, leaving you still hungry, so bland, etc.